digitallinguistics/data-format/README.md

 }
 ```

-JSON format is incredibly easy to learn.
+JSON format is easy to learn.
 It consists of just a few simple rules:

 * All data in JSON is represented as either an Object, represented by curly braces `{ }`, or a Collection of Objects (also called an Array), represented by square brackets `[ ]`.

 * Objects represent a single instance of a type of data.
 For instance, the example above is an Object that represents a single phrase.

 * Objects contain a list of properties (also called attributes or fields) and their values, both placed in double quotes `" "` and separated by a colon `:`.
 Pairs of properties and values are separated by commas `,`.
-In the example above, the phrase has a property called `"transcription"`, and the value of that property is `"Hola, me llamo Daniel."`
+In the example above, the phrase has a property called `"transcriptions"`, and the value of that property is `"Hola, me llamo Daniel."`

 * Arrays are a collection of Objects separated by commas `,`.
 The items in an Array can be strings of text `"hola"`, numbers (with no quotes), `17`, Objects `{ }`, or even other Arrays `[ ]`.
 In the example above, the phrase has a collection called `"words"` containing a list of all the words in the phrase.
 Notice each word in turn has its own collection, called `"morphemes"`.
 This nesting of arrays and objects allows us to capture the hierarchical nature of linguistic data.